 It has always been said that religion is a great redeemer and rightfully so.
 The world of religion has often moved the masses, especially when it came to divine figures such as Lord Krishna or Jesus Christ or Prophet Mohammed.
-Sparing China, we have found that most of the countries in the world are inclined to one religion or the other or probably a bunch of them.
 Religion often drives our principles and has inculcated a sense of belongingness among people and has bound them for centuries altogether.
-The world of cinema is no alien to movies based out on religion.
+The world of cinema is no alien to movies based on religion.

-In this article, we try and dissect international cinema in an effort to find out the best works dealing with Christianity, religion and their multiple progenies.
-While there are obvious grey areas, we are of the firm opinion that the movies listed below had the most pronounced religious depictions and the eventual impact.
-Our confidence stems from a comprehensive literary inspection of critical reviews, thematic analyses, their Biblical impact and artistic introspections.
-Without any further ado, here’s the list of best movies about religion, particularly Christianity.
-Controversially, many of these Christian movies have been branded as propaganda films, but we’d let you decide on that.
-You can also watch many of these Christian movies on Hulu, Netflix, or Amazon Prime.
+In this article, we try and dissect international cinema in an effort to find out the best works exploring Christianity.
+While there are obvious grey areas, we are of the firm opinion that the movies listed below have tried to explore the several nuances and intricacies of Christianity in the most honest ways possible.
+Our confidence stems from a comprehensive literary inspection of critical reviews, thematic analysis, their Biblical impact and artistic introspection.
+Without any further ado, here’s the list of best movies about Christianity.
+You can also watch several of these Christian movies on Hulu, Netflix, or Amazon Prime.
 The list includes Christian family movies, Christian movies for kids, black Christian movies and inspirational Christian movies.

 25. Noah (2014)

-The realization of the Biblical tale of Noah, the movie is the narrative of Noah, one of the last Pre-Flood patriarchs, who is spending an idyllic, nomadic life with his sons, Shem, Ham and Japheth, and wife Naameh.
-One fine day, as they set off to visit Methuselah, Noah’s grandfather, following Noah’s dreams of the great Flood that will take everything, they find a young girl named Ila who has an abdominal wound with her family killed and they decide to adopt her.
-Prior to the Great Flood, Noah has to build an ark that would house all the flora and fauna of the world, while he is put up against Tubal-Cain, his arch Nemesis.
+This movie tells the story of Noah, one of the last Pre-Flood patriarchs, who is spending an idyllic, nomadic life with his sons, Shem, Ham and Japheth, and wife Naameh.
+One fine day, as they set off to visit Methuselah, Noah’s grandfather, following Noah’s dreams of the great Flood that will take everything, they find a young girl named Ila who has an abdominal wound with her family killed; they decide to adopt her.
+Prior to the Great Flood, Noah has to build an ark that would house all the flora and fauna of the world, while he is put up against Tubal-Cain, his arch-nemesis.
 ‘Noah’ wasn’t praised much by the critics and audiences but from a Biblical standpoint, it turned out to be a big hit with several Christian organizations hailing the efforts to bring ‘Noah’ to life.

 24. Risen (2016)